Learning that fits around your baby, not the other way around

 Consultant Paediatrician · BM (Hons), MRCPCH, PGCert Child Health

 Clare leads the Special Care Baby Unit at her NHS hospital and specialises in the neurodevelopmental follow-up of premature and vulnerable babies alongside paediatric critical care.
 She brings a level of clinical depth that only comes from years at the most demanding end of newborn medicine, combined with a personal understanding of early parenthood that makes her one of the most empathetic teachers on the team.
+Clare's work with premature and vulnerable babies across diverse communities gives her a rare understanding of how newborn care needs shift across different environments and health systems.

 General Paediatrics and Neonatal Intensive Care